mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3-ru.md

 ## Why you should migrate

 This documentation page covers the *how* of migrating from v3 to v4.
-The *why* is covered in the release blog post: [*Work in progress, on Medium*](https://medium.com/material-ui).
+The *why* is covered in the [release blog post on Medium](https://medium.com/material-ui/material-ui-v4-is-out-4b7587d1e701).

 ## Updating Your Dependencies